jbuhacoff/manifest-js/README.md

 The command `manifest init .` will initialize the manifest using the content of the current directory.
-Note that you cannot use any other directory path instead of `.` because the manifest is created "here", so it wouldn't make sense to initialzie it with directories that are not "here" and then all the rest of the manifest commands would not work.
+Note that you cannot use any other directory path instead of `.` because the manifest is created in your workspace which is assumed to be the current directory, and all repositories are required to be at a path relative to the workspace.
+This makes the manifest reusable by many people who may clone the entire workspace into any directory they want.

 All the repositories specified by the manifest file at `<url>` will be cloned into the current directory, which